sudheerbabuu/docker-playground/README.md

-This repository is a collection of Docker Compose files for tech stack samples, including frameworks, blog platforms, CMS, e-commerce, headless CMS, and "Hello, World!" examples for most common programming languages.
+This repository is a collection of Docker Compose files for tech stack samples, including frameworks, blog platforms, CMS, e-commerce, headless CMS, and "Hello, World!" are examples of the most common programming languages.
 The samples offer a simple approach to setting up their respective tech stacks for a local environment.